tweag/nickel/RATIONALE.md

 language is no more oblivious to these external schemas and can model them internally, enabling early and precise error reporting.

-In Nickel, such schemas are specified using *enriched values*.
-Enriched values are meta-data about record fields like `id` or `baseURL`: they can provide documentation, a default value, or even a type.
-Types so specified are called *contracts*: they are not part of the static type system, but rather offer a principled approach to dynamic type checking.
-They enforce types (or more complex, user-defined) assertions at runtime.
-Equipped with enriched values, one can for example ensure that `baseURL` is not only a string but a valid URL, and document that it should be the Github homepage of a project.
+In Nickel, such schemas are specified using metadata.
+Metadata can provide documentation, a default value, or even a runtime type.
+Runtime types so specified are called *contracts*: they are not part of the static type system, but rather offer a principled approach to dynamic type checking.
+They enforce types (or more complex, user-defined assertions) at runtime.
+Equipped with metadata, one can for example enforce that `baseURL` is not only a string but a valid URL, and attach documentation to specify that it should be the Github homepage of a project.

 ### Turing completeness